UNEadvancedweb/tutorial-2015-websocket/README.md

 But how will we get the WebSocket actors to hear about the events?
 In this tutorial, let's just do that using plain old Java.

-First, in the model package, let's create an interface called `MessageListener`.
+First, in the model package, let's create an interface called `GibberishListener`.
 This should have one method in it:

 ```java
 public interface GibberishListener {